Thesourcebit/Thesourcebit.github.io/README.md

 * In future build of this Application you may not need to Enable "Developer Option and USB debugging"

 # Help needed
-* If you know how to write a program in java you can help us take Androsploit on the next level by <a href="https://github.com/elprashant/Androsploit/issues">proposing improvements or reporting bugs</a>, if you want to contribute please feel free to ask for the source code/java files.
+* If you know how to write a program in java you can help us take Androsploit on the next level by <a href="https://github.com/prashantmi/Androsploit/issues">proposing improvements or reporting bugs</a>, if you want to contribute please feel free to ask for the source code/java files.
-* If you don't know how to code, still, you can help us by <a href="https://github.com/elprashant/Androsploit/issues">reporting bugs</a>.
-Please have a look at the <a href="https://github.com//elprashant/Androsploit/wiki/Bug-reporting-guidelines">Bug Reporting Guidelines</a> and the <a href="https://github.com//elprashant/Androsploit/wiki/Frequently-Asked-Questions-%28FAQ%29">FAQ document</a> beforehand.
+* If you don't know how to code, still, you can help us by <a href="https://github.com/prashantmi/Androsploit/issues">reporting bugs</a>.
+Please have a look at the <a href="https://github.com//prashantmi/Androsploit/wiki/Bug-reporting-guidelines">Bug Reporting Guidelines</a> and the <a href="https://github.com//prashantmi/Androsploit/wiki/Frequently-Asked-Questions-%28FAQ%29">FAQ document</a> beforehand.
 Make sure you do understand how the tool works before opening an issue.
 * Contact:- prashantmindia@gmail.com

 # License
 * Android-H is licensed under the GPL license.
-See [LICENSE](LICENSE) for more information.
+See <a href="https://github.com/prashantmi/Androsploit/blob/master/LICENSE">"LICENSE"</a> for more information.

+# Project Status, Realease And Download
+* You can download the latest release from <a https://github.com/prashantmi/Androsploit/releases/latest">"here"</a>, No realease yet.

 # Disclaimer
 * This application is issued only for knowledge purpose any actions or activities related to this application is solely your responsibility, the misuse of this application can result in criminal charges brought against the persons in question.